Palazzo Malta

-Palazzo Malta, officially named as the Magistral Palace (Palazzo Magistrale), and also known as Palazzo di Malta or Palazzo dell'Ordine di Malta, is the more important of the two headquarters of the Sovereign Military Order of Malta (the other being Villa Malta), a Roman Catholic lay religious order and a sovereign subject of international law.
+Palazzo Malta, officially named as the Magistral Palace (Palazzo Magistrale), and also known as Palazzo di Malta or Palazzo dell'Ordine di Malta, is the more important of the two headquarters of the Sovereign Military Order of Malta (the other being Villa Malta on Aventine Hill), a Roman Catholic lay religious order and a sovereign subject of international law.
 It is located in Via dei Condotti, 68 in Rome, Italy, a few minutes' walk from the Spanish Steps, and has been granted extraterritoriality by the Italian Government.
 The Palace has been a property of the Order of Malta since 1630.

 Context

 On 12 June 1798, the French forces under Napoleon Bonaparte were seen over the horizon of the island of Malta, Malta had been the base of the Order of St. John of Jerusalem, also called the Order of Malta.
 The Order had been given the island by Charles V, Holy Roman Emperor in 1530.
 Napoleon left the island with a sizeable garrison and a handpicked administration.
 Following a Maltese uprising, the British Lord Nelson was asked and took over Malta on 5 September 1800.
 Malta was made a British colony on 30 March 1814 by the Treaty of Paris.

 Thus, the Order of Malta was left without any territory, and it was effectively disbanded.
 It was restored, however, in 1834, under the new name "Sovereign Military Hospitaller Order of St. John of Jerusalem of Rhodes and of Malta", or simply the "Sovereign Military Order of Malta" (SMOM).
 New headquarters were set up at Palazzo Malta.
 In 1869, the Palazzo Malta, and the other headquarters of the Order, Villa Malta, were granted extraterritoriality.
 Today they are recognised by 110 countries as the independent headquarters of a sovereign entity, with mutual diplomatic relations established.